 Thirsty For Wonder is a space for people in recovery and healing to return to themselves—through coaching, spiritual companionship, creative practices, and community calls.
 It’s slow work, sacred work, and it’s being held with care.
 Anne Marie is raising funds to keep it accessible and sustainable.
 Learn more and support HERE.

-THIRSTY FOR WONDER: Anne Marie Cribben is a passionate recovery coach and spiritual companion based in Washington, DC.
-As the founder of Thirsty For Wonder, she offers 1:1 coaching, spiritual companionship, and recovery support rooted in compassion and empowerment.
-Creator of The Wellspring: A Celtic Recovery Journey, Anne Marie blends the Celtic calendar with sobriety, connecting participants to ancient wisdom and nature’s rhythms.
-A fierce advocate for sobriety as liberation and self-love, Anne Marie challenges the targeted marketing of alcohol to women and promotes authentic, joyful living.
-Her approach goes beyond addiction recovery, fostering a life of vibrancy and fulfillment.
+THIRSTY FOR WONDER: at The Sober Curator, led by Anne Marie Cribben—a passionate recovery coach and spiritual companion based in Washington, DC—offers 1:1 coaching, spiritual guidance, and recovery support rooted in compassion and empowerment.
+As the creator of The Wellspring: A Celtic Recovery Journey, Anne Marie blends the Celtic calendar with sobriety, connecting participants to ancient wisdom and the rhythms of nature.

 Resources Are Available